Chinese Foreign Minister Wang meets Nepal's top leadership as two sides ink 9 MoUs | Business

 The cross-border railway was incorporated into China's ambitious Belt and Road Initiative (BRI) at the second Belt and Road Forum for international cooperation in April 2019.

-''Expressing his gratitude for medical equipment and COVID-19 vaccines provided by China to Nepal, Khadka reiterated Kathmandu's firm commitment to its one-China policy,'' officials said.

 One of the agreements is on economic and technical cooperation.
-Under the economic and technical cooperation, China will increase its annual assistance to Nepal from Rs 13 billion to Rs 15 billion and will finance some projects that will be mutually agreed upon between the two sides, the Kathmandu Post reported.
+Under the economic and technical cooperation, China will increase its annual assistance to Nepal from Rs 13 billion to Rs 15 billion and will finance some projects that will be mutually agreed upon between the two sides.

 Another agreement is on cooperation on the feasibility study of China-Nepal Power Grid interconnection where China will finance the new alignment of the Ratamate-Rasuwagadhi- Kerung transmission line.